 - a.
 Newspaper racks, drinking fountains, kiosks, etc. should be carefully located throughout the Specific Plan Areas. - b.
 Drinking fountains should be located in public gathering areas. - c.
 Waist-high safety bollards should be used to define public plazas to delineate between Vehicular and Pedestrian zones and create a safe walking environment. - d.
-Newspaper racks shall be clustered in groups to minimize a cluttered sidewalk appearance.
-Newspaper racks should be carefully located at higher use activity and transit nodes along the three corridors to avoid circulation conflicts. - e.
+Newspaper racks shall be clustered in groups to minimize a cluster newspaper racks in groups cluster newspaper racks in groups be carefully located at higher use activity and transit nodes along the three corridors to avoid circulation conflicts. - e.
 Kiosks should be located at key locations between parking and shopping areas and at key plazas.
 Kiosks should effectively direct visitors to restrooms, plazas, shopping areas, parking, and public facilities and from one district to another.